dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Recommended that sensors should register when application is not in the stopped state

-Generally users are not interested in sensor values if not active
+<mark style="background: #AD21D9;">Generally users are not interested in sensor values if not active:</mark>
 - Deregister listeners in the ``onStop()`` method and
 - Reregister in the ``onStart()`` method as a way of conserving battery power

 ### <mark style="background: #AD21D9;">GPS and the activity lifecycle:</mark>

-The same advice applies to location sensors with a few minor exceptions
+The same advice applies to location sensors with a few minor exceptions.

-The main exception is the navigation case
+The main exception is the navigation case.

 This is because if a navigation app is interrupted and removes location listeners, upon reregistering it will take about 5 to 10 seconds to get a GPS fix.